|The University of Adelaide||Home | Faculties & Divisions | Search|

 |Faculties & Divisions | People A to Z | Media Expertise | Phonebook||

 To link to this page, please use the following URL:

-Andrew Hope joined the School of Education at the University of Adelaide in March 2012.
-Prior to leaving the UK he taught criminology for a decade in the Departments of Sociology at Manchester Metropolitan and Sunderland Universities.
-He has also taught sociology in Schools of Education at Huddersfield and Durham Universities.
-He currently teaches criminology in the School of Social Sciences.
+Andrew Hope joined the University of Adelaide in March 2012.
+Prior to leaving the UK he taught criminology and sociology for over a decade in the Departments of Sociology at Manchester Metropolitan and Sunderland Universities.
+He has also taught sociology at Huddersfield and Durham Universities.
+He currently teaches criminology and sociology in the School of Social Sciences.

 Administrative / Managerial Duties

 Accredited Fellow of the U.K. Higher Education Academy

 University of Leicester Post Graduate Certificate of Education with Qualified Teacher Status (Secondary Schooling) in Sociology.